Chris Morris (music writer): Radio and journalism

 Morris grew up in Chicago.
 His father was the program director for WTTW, Chicago's public television station.
 As a teenager in 1968, Chris worked as an associate in WTTW's publicity department.
 He grew to love blues music and hosted a weekly blues show while working as a late-night FM DJ in Madison, Wisconsin.
 That was on WIBA-FM, also known as "Radio Free Madison," with all the DJs in control of their own programming.
 Morris had worked there part-time in the early '70s and moved back to Madison to take a full-time job with the 50,000-watt station.
 His shows also included R&B and rockabilly, as well as Patti Smith—and The Ramones, whose debut album got Morris fired when he played it in late 1976.

 Morris relocated to Los Angeles on Good Friday, 1977.
-He became music critic for the Los Angeles Reader from 1978–1996.
+He became music critic for the Los Angeles Reader from 1978 to 1996.
 During this period and beyond, his writing helped build and preserve the reputation of leading L.A. bands that sprang up around that time.

 Morris showed his eclectic knowledge of musical forms in writing for Rolling Stone about Uprising, the last album that Bob Marley released in his lifetime.
 That was also evidenced by his 1981 feature on Echo and the Bunnymen.
 For the same magazine, he returned to the realm of reggae and African popular music in covering the 1984 tour co-starring Black Uhuru and King Sunny Adé.

 Morris briefly left the Los Angeles Reader to work for local music trade weekly Music Connection.
 He and several other writers resigned in September 1988, however, in protest against the firing of their colleague, senior editor Bud Scoppa.